Black line drawing of geese in flight and the text "Amanda Burr Xido" on a black background.

 Amanda Burr Xido and Dick Burr’s book How We Stay: A Field Guide for Impossible Times is part of the same enlightened and embracing family as Bryan Stevenson’s Just Mercy and Thich Nhat Hahn’s At Home in the World.

 In How We Stay, he shares the practices, lessons, and ways of seeing the world that keep him tethered to hope, love, and a deep belief in the fundamental goodness of human beings.
 Against all odds and against all evidence.
+Conversations he’s shared over a lifetime with his daughter, Amanda.

 Each chapter is built around a guiding principle, a touchstone that has helped him survive and navigate the impossible.
 Told through a mix of essays, letters and artwork from his clients, simple meditations, and even recipes, How We Stay offers a bulwark against despair in dark times.